phucnguyen81/lab/README.md

 The Jenkinsfile is for Continuous Integration using Jenkins.

-- Configure a Jenkins project:
+- Go to Jenkins URL
 - Build triggers: Poll SCM every minute: `* * * * *`
 - Pipeline: `Pipeline script from SCM`
 - Repository: this repo
 - Branch: this branch
 - Additional behaviors: Clean before check out
 - Script Path: Jenkinsfile
-- Make a change to this branch and commit
-- Wait a bit to verify that the job has started
+- Install Docker on the built-in node
+- Create credentials named `docker-hub-credentials` for pushing to Docker Hub
+- Try Jenkins `Build Now` and fix what might come up